Get Involved Through Or Zarua and Help Those in Need

 “The Reward for Charity Depends Entirely Upon the Extent of the Kindness in it”-Talmud Bavli

-Please contact the Hesed Committee to sign up or for more information on any of the projects listed below.
+Please contact the Hesed Committee at email@example.com to sign up or for more information on any of the projects listed below.

 Did you know 1 in 5 New Yorkers is food insecure?
-We have three ways you can help:
+We have three ways Or Zarua members can help:

 1) Start your day off right and volunteer to help serve a hot breakfast at the NY Common Pantry, 8 East 109th Street on select Tuesdays from 7:00 to 9:00 am.
 See the calendar for exact dates.
 Volunteers plate meals in the kitchen for 150 to 200 food insecure individuals.